 GPSC Global Online Series.
 Launch Session: A Call for Action

-The global online series titled Building Back Better: Green, Healthy and Inclusive Cities is being hosted by GPSC and presented in partnership with a wide range of the platform’s partners to support cities integrating initiatives into their pandemic recovery efforts.
+The global online series titled Building Back Better: Green, Healthy and Inclusive Cities is hosted by GPSC and presented in partnership with a wide range of the platform’s partners to support cities integrating initiatives into their pandemic recovery efforts.
 The series brings together the perspectives of cities, multilateral development banks, UN agencies, knowledge partners, and think tanks.

 Yvonne Aki-Sawyerr, Mayor of Freetown, Sierra Leone